 - Any glaring gaps in pieces that need to be filled?

 - Do you need to add any accessories, jackets, or shoes to keep your capsule looking updated and on-trend?

 Be sure to evaluate the current season for any gaps in new pieces.
 This is also a great time to consider buying that must-have trend.

 A Case for Season-less Items

-While you assess your seasonal items, be sure to look through your staple closet pieces using the same questions.
+While you assess your seasonal items like the Louis Vuitton Purse for example, be sure to look through your staple closet pieces using the same questions.

 You’ll want to be sure to keep only items (including things that you wear often) that are in good quality.
 Items that aren’t damaged or stained, and make you feel like a million bucks every time you wear it.